flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 ![](assets/chopin_op9_no1_accompaniment.png)

-In the repetition, some pitches move to their nearest pitches to fit the new harmony, according to some voice-leading rules.[^4] Some of these changes are indicated below:
+In the repetition, some pitches move to their nearest pitches to fit the new harmony, according to some [voice-leading](https://en.wikipedia.org/wiki/Voice_leading) rules.[^3] Some of these changes are indicated below:

 ![](assets/chopin_op9_no1_accompaniment_2.png)